 4 days in Portugal: Day Three – Portuguese Art Through the Ages

 Portugal’s art scene ranges from traditional tile making (some more traditional than others) to vibrant street art, impressive architecture, and a style all its own.
 Spend today exploring the art scene through the ages.

 Museo de Azulejos

 Upon leaving the Museo de Azulejos, head for Belem.
 Located below the Ponte 25 de Abril, Belem is home to some of Lisbon’s most impressive buildings, such as the Jeronimos Monastery and the Torre de Belem.
-You can get here by bus from the city centre; it is about 6km away.
+You can get there by bus from the city center; it is about 6km away.